AshridgeTechnologies/elemento/stories/Formula improvements Part 3.md

 Formula improvements Part 3
 ===========================

+- If() has expressions transformed to functions so they are not evaluated unless needed
+- Value Formulas can have multiple named sub-formulas used in the result
+- Action formulas can have steps with the result of each step assigned to a name if required
+- Action formulas are async and each step is done with await
 - Need either a Random Number element or a RandomNumber function to get a random integer
 - Random function to do any of:
   - pick from arg list